-The public file rules specify that the public inspection file must be kept at a station's main studio.
-The main studio rule, Section 73.1125 of the FCC's Rules, provides that full power AM, FM, and TV stations may locate their main studio at one of the following locations: "(1) within the station's community of license; (2) at any location within the principal community contour of any AM, FM, or TV broadcast station licensed to the station's community of license; or (3) within twenty-five miles from the reference coordinates of the center of its community of license as described in §73.208(a)(1)."
+Letters and emails from the public, exempt political file documentation (i.e., political file documentation created before June 24, 2016 for first wave stations and before March 1, 2018 for second wave stations), and public file materials for second wave radio stations that choose not to transition early to the online public inspection file will continue to be maintained in a local file at the station's main studio.
+The main studio rule, Section 73.1125 of the FCC's Rules, provides that full power AM, FM, and TV stations may locate their main studio at one of the following locations: "(1) within the station's community of license; (2) at any location within the principal community contour of any AM, FM, or TV broadcast station licensed to the station's community of license; or

+(3) within twenty-five miles from the reference coordinates of the center of its community of license as described in §73.208(a)(1)."
 Class A television stations must locate their main studios within their predicted Grade B contour, or, if the licensee owns multiple Class A stations whose contours are contiguous, within the predicted Grade B contour of any of the commonly owned stations.
 Those applying to the FCC for a new station or for a change in their community of license must keep their public inspection file at an accessible place in the proposed community of license or at their proposed main studio.
-Regardless of where the public inspection file is located, it must contain all required documents at that one location.

-The public file rules require that the public inspection file be available for inspection during "regular business hours" including lunch-time hours.
+The public file rules require that the local public inspection file, or those items from it required to be kept at the main studio for a station that has transitioned to the online file, be available for inspection during "regular business hours" including lunch-time hours.
 Stations are prohibited from requiring persons seeking access to make a prior appointment or to return at a later time.
 The Commission has ruled that stations may refuse inspection of their public file only "for a limited time during a period of violence or threat of violence."

 The FCC permits a station employee to remain in the room where the public file is being inspected to make certain that the visitor does not tamper with the file and its contents.
 The Commission, however, does not allow a station "to harass, intimidate, or otherwise discourage members of the public from inspecting its public files."
 Therefore, persons seeking access should be served promptly, treated courteously, and provided with a comfortable environment (table and chair) for their inspection.
 The FCC allows stations to obtain the name and address of any person wishing to inspect the file, but little else.
 For example, stations may not ask persons inspecting the public file to identify the organization they represent or their reasons for inspecting the public file.
-If a person refuses to give their identity, stations should probably still afford them access to the public inspection file, but will want to be particularly careful to remain in the room while the file is being inspected.
+If a person refuses to give their identity, stations should probably still afford them access to the public inspected.